Tanisha411/system-programming-assignments/README.md

 2. Run the program.
 3. Provide the required input through the terminal when prompted.
 4. Assignments 4 and 5 use file handling.
 The respective input files are present in those folders.
+5. Sorry I forgot to modify the file paths, please remove my file paths in assignments 4 and 5 and add yours (please look through the entire code so you don't miss any line where I've specified a file path) :(

 ---